Visit Sainte Chapelle in Paris

 Sainte Chapelle Guide

-This Sainte Chapelle guide is dedicated to the architecture and decoration of the Royal Chapel.
+The Sainte Chapelle is one of the most unique places to see in Paris, so you cannot miss it!
+This Sainte Chapelle guide is mainly dedicated to the architecture and decoration of the Royal Chapel (Upper Chapel).

 1. Lower Chapel